oyieroyier/javascript_practice/classes/README.md

 Objects do not exist in a vacuum.
 They always tend to borrow some properties from other objects.
 Think of humans in general.
 We have some general features such as a name, age, date of birth, residence, the ability to think, see, walk etc.
 Now, think of a student.
-As a human being, a student ordinarily has all these features of a human being listed above, alongside some student-specific ones; such as the name of the school they go to, the subjects they do, their crrent grade, their enrollment year, their student number etc.
+As a human being, a student ordinarily has all these features of a human being listed above, alongside some student-specific ones; such as the name of the school they go to, the subjects they do, their current grade, their enrollment year, their student number etc.

 When defining a `student` object, we could write all these properties they have as follows: